ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 This protocol assumes a fixed, one-to-one mapping between the Oblivious Relay Resource and the Oblivious Gateway Resource.
-This means that any encrypted request sent to the Oblivious Relay Resource will always be forwarded to the Oblivious Gateway Resource.
-This constraint was imposed to simplify relay configuration and mitigate against the Oblivious Relay Resource being used as a generic relay for unknown Oblivious Gateway Resources.
+This means that any encrypted request sent to the oblivious relay resource will always be forwarded to the Oblivious Gateway Resource.
+This constraint was imposed to simplify relay configuration and mitigate against the oblivious relay resource being used as a generic relay for unknown Oblivious Gateway Resources.
 The relay will only forward for Oblivious Gateway Resources that it has explicitly configured and allowed.